Xpecya/aul/stream/readme.md

 # Stream

-Stream api allows you control your array data in another way<br />
+Stream api allows you to control your array data in another way<br />

 to create a Stream instance: